-I am Director of Authors Aloud UK, Review Editor for Carousel Children’s Books and a consultant for children’s books, libraries and reading.
-I serve on a number of Executive Committees of reading and library organisations and am passionate about bringing children, books and authors together to encourage reading.
-In 2001 I was awarded the OBE for services to children’s books and libraries and I am delighted to be able to put all of this to use in helping Read for Good in its mission to get all children in the UK reading for pleasure.
+Director of Authors Aloud UK and Review Editor for Carousel Children’s Books, Annie has had a lifelong career encouraging children to read, being awarded the OBE in 2001 for services to children’s books and libraries.
+Annie is delighted to be able to put all of this to use in helping Read for Good in its mission to get all children in the UK reading for pleasure.

 Steve is a chartered accountant with 30 years’ experience of the UK and global healthcare sectors.
 He has held directorships with a number of charitable organisations and became a trustee for Read for Good in June 2016.